 ARIOUS opinions have been entertained upon this subject at different times.
-Some in whom superstition, prejudice, and ignorance of the phenomena prevailed, were opposed to and spread all kinds of evil reports against it, from witchcraft down to diseases caused by it which could never be cured.
+Some in whom superstition, prejudice, and ignorance of the phenomena prevailed, were opposed to and spread all kinds of evil reports against it, from traft down to diseases caused by it which could witcheraft down to diseases eaused by it which could never be cured.